Coherent perfect absorber

-A coherent perfect absorber (CPA), or anti-laser, is a device which absorbs coherent light and converts it to some form of internal energy such as heat or electrical energy.
+A coherent perfect absorber (CPA), or anti-laser, is a device which absorbs coherent waves, such as coherent light waves, and converts them into some form of internal energy, e.g. heat or electrical energy.
 It is the time-reversed counterpart of a laser.
+Coherent perfect absorption allows control of waves with waves (light with light) without a nonlinear medium.
 The concept was first published in the July 26, 2010, issue of Physical Review Letters, by a team at Yale University led by theorist A. Douglas Stone and experimental physicist Hui W. Cao.
 In the September 9, 2010, issue of Physical Review A, Stefano Longhi of Polytechnic University of Milan showed how to combine a laser and an anti-laser in a single device.
 In February 2011 the team at Yale built the first working anti-laser.
-It is a two-channel CPA device which absorbs the output of two lasers, but only when the beams have the correct phases and amplitudes.
+It is a two-channel CPA device which absorbs two beams from the same laser, but only when the beams have the correct phases and amplitudes.
 The initial device absorbed 99.4 percent of all incoming light, but the team behind the invention believe it will be possible to achieve 99.999 percent.